The ATO can issue a Director Penalty Notice (DPN) to recover a company’s unpaid PAYG Tax, GST and superannuation from a company’s directors.

 - Pay superannuation by due dates.

-Where a company doesn’t pay PAYG Tax, GST or superannuation, but it lodges its BAS within 3 months of being due and SGC Statements when due, the ATO can issue a Director Penalty Notice to the company’s directors.
-If this happens directors can be liable for the PAYG Tax, GST or superannuation claimed.
+Where a company doesn’t pay PAYG Tax, GST or superannuation, but it lodges its BAS within 3 months of being due and/or SGC is reported to the ATO by due dates, the ATO can issue a DPN to the company’s directors.
+If this happens directors can be liable for the PAYG Tax, GST or SGC claimed.
 However, directors can avoid personal liability if:

-- The PAYG Tax, GST or superannuation is paid; or
+- The PAYG Tax, GST or SGC is paid; or

-- The company is placed in liquidation or voluntary administration within 21 days of the date of the Director Penalty Notice.
+- The company is placed in liquidation or voluntary administration or a small business restructuring practitioner is appointed within 21 days of the date of the Director Penalty Notice.

-“Lockdown” Director Penalty Notices apply where a company doesn’t pay PAYG Tax, GST or superannuation.
-And also doesn’t lodge BAS within 3 months of being due or SGC Statements by required dates.
-If this occurs the directors are automatically liable for PAYG Tax, GST or superannuation and:
+“Lockdown” Director Penalty Notices apply where a company doesn’t pay PAYG Tax, GST or superannuation and also doesn’t lodge BAS within 3 months of being due or SGC is not reported to the ATO by required dates.
+If this occurs the directors are automatically liable for PAYG Tax, GST or SGC and:

-- The ATO can issue a Director Penalty Notice to recover unpaid PAYG Tax, GST or Superannuation.
+- The ATO can issue a DPN to recover unpaid PAYG Tax, GST or SGC.

-- Placing the company in liquidation or voluntary administration doesn’t avoid liability.
-The ATO can issue Director Penalty Notices after a company is already in liquidation or voluntary administration.
+- Placing the company in liquidation, or voluntary administration or appointing a small business restructuring practitioner doesn’t avoid liability.
+The ATO can issue DPNs after a company is already in one of these types of appointments.

-- The ATO can estimate a company’s debts for PAYG Tax, GST and superannuation.
-After estimating the debts the ATO will issue a Director Penalty Notice based on estimates.
+- The ATO can estimate a company’s debts for PAYG Tax, GST and SGC.
+After estimating the debts the ATO will issue a DPN based on estimates.

 What Happens if You are Liable Under a Director Penalty Notice?

-If you become liable under a Director Penalty Notice the ATO will treat the debt as it would treat any ordinary tax debt .
+If you become liable under a DPN the ATO will treat the debt as it would treat any ordinary tax debt .
 The ATO can and will:

 - Commence legal proceedings against you to obtain a Judgment for the amount of the debt.